 Let’s face it, everyone gets sick.
 And we’d all like to have at least some insight into our own well-being.
 That’s why big mobile companies, including Apple, Google, Samsung and others have released health and activity tracking mobile apps that let users enter their age, weight, height and set fitness challenges to improve their physical condition.
 Along with these, a vast variety of fitness tracking devices exist, such as Apple Watch, watches using Wear OS (Google’s Operating System for smartwatches and other wearables), and of course fitness-specific devices such as the Fitbit, Garmin and Polar wearables—not to mention all the apps from healthcare companies that offer users a more personal solution.
 So, if personal health has such high mobile growth potential, how can a great user experience improve upon this potential?
 The following are a few ways to boost engagement and improve user-health at the same time.

-6 Healthcare Mobile App Feature Opportunities
+Top 6 Healthcare Mobile App Features:

 This feature allows users to video conference with a doctor from anywhere via a mobile device without having to worry about finding the nearest doctor at a physical location.